Celebrating another great year in Manitoba!

 The podcast can be found on iTunes, Stitcher and Spotify…and just about anywhere else you go to find great podcast content.

 Special thanks to Manitoba's Cary Hamel for being featured in the episode and Carly Dow for providing the theme song.

-February 2018 saw NCC's Manitoba Region secure over 400 acres (160 hectares) as part of the Waggle Springs project in the Assiniboine Delta Natural Area, east of Brandon.
+February 2018 saw NCC's Manitoba Region secure over 160 hectares (400 acres) as part of the Waggle Springs project in the Assiniboine Delta Natural Area, east of Brandon.

 Perched on the edge of the Assiniboine River, bordered by oak savannah and riparian forest, the rolling dry mixed-grass prairie on the property hosts nationally threatened birds like Sprague’s pipit.

 Freshwater springs are acquifer-fed and support nationally rare roundleaf monkeyflower, which occurs along the river valley.
 The riparian forest, which slopes towards the river, is where the springs are found.

 Waggle Springs is part of a large grassland expanse that supports several provicially and/or nationally listed species, including prairie skink, chestnut-collared longspur, northern leopard frog and monarch.
 The property's mixed-grass prairie supports rare grassland-obligate birds and plants alike, such as grasshopper sparrow and woolly milkweed.